aroran1/node-task-manager/README.md

   console.log(user);
 });
 ```
-- Find method finds all themeatched documents and points you to the cursor which allows you to use different opetaions on the data - checkout find method in the api
+- Find method finds all the matched documents and points you to the cursor which allows you to use different opetaions on the data - checkout find method in the api
 ```
   // returns array of documents
   db.collection('users').find({ age: 27 }).toArray((error, users) => {